Biodenoising: Animal Vocalization Denoising without Access to Clean Data: Datasets

 We include two dataset of isolated sound samples: Animal Sound Archive at the Museum für Naturkunde Berlin reference set~\cite{asa}, and Watkins Marine Mammal Sound Database~\cite{watkins}.
 We add to that bioacoustics datasets used in classification: Anuran Kaggle~\cite{akbal2023explainable}, Gelada vocalizations~\cite{gustison2012derived}, Macaques coo calls~\cite{fukushima2015distributed}, and detection: Thyolo, Wydah, and Lemurs from~\cite{dufourq2022passive}, a labeled subset of Xeno-Canto and the Gibbons dataset from~\cite{jeantet2023improving}, the orca detection datasets from Orcalab (SKRW)\cite{poupard2020massive} and Orchive~\cite{ness2013orchive}, the humpback whales datasets from~\cite{fournet2018more,poupard2020massive}, the marine recordings from Sabiod~\cite{glotin2014soundscape}.
 We discard the noise samples from Xeno-canto, Lemurs, Thyolo, Wydah, Gibbons, the SKRW Orcalab sites, Orchive because they may contain other unannotated species.

-We add to the noise set underwater passive acoustic monitoring recordings from NOAA's Sanctsound project~\cite{noaa} (the sites `ci',`fk',`gr',`hi',`mb',`oc',`pm',`sb') and MBARI's MARS site~\cite{mars} which were automatically classified as not containing animal vocalizations by the respective institutions in the accompanying metadata.
-We add to that ships engines noise from ShipsEar~\cite{santos2016shipsear}, Deepship~\cite{irfan2021deepship} and Orcalab~\cite{poupard2020massive}.
+To the noise set, we add underwater passive acoustic monitoring recordings from NOAA's Sanctsound project~\cite{noaa} (the sites `ci',`fk',`gr',`hi',`mb',`oc',`pm',`sb') and MBARI's MARS site~\cite{mars} which were automatically classified as not containing animal vocalizations by the respective institutions in the accompanying metadata.
+We also add ship engine noise from ShipsEar~\cite{santos2016shipsear}, Deepship~\cite{irfan2021deepship} and Orcalab~\cite{poupard2020massive}.
 For terrestrial noise, we complement our dataset with FSD50K~\cite{fonseca2021fsd50k} filtering out human, animal, and musical sounds.

 The train set comprises 1770826 noise excerpts of 4 seconds each.
 In addition, we have 120688 noisy vocalizations of the same duration, distributed as follows: Anuran 1604, ASA Berlin 10280, Gibbons 2331,Lemurs 3179, Macaques 7285, Orcasound 5617, Orchive 138, Sabiod 1782, Humpback whales 27388, Thyolo 2531, Watkins 16309, Whydah 1169, Xeno-canto 12665.
 We publish a table listing the training data sources at the accompanying web page \cite{page}.